glu10/trough/README.md

 Trough
 ======

-A GTK+ RSS news reader (currently being revived!)
+A GTK+ RSS news reader (moved to a private GitLab repo, will update if status changes)

 For now, do not attempt to run this.

-## Planned changes in revival:
-* Asynchronous requests.
-* NLP in favor of scraping rules.
-* GUI enhancements.

 ## Dependencies
 * Python 3.3+ (3.x < 3.3 may work but is untested)